 Children need limits to thrive.
 Setting and enforcing limits prepares them for the real world and teaches them what’s socially acceptable and what isn’t.
 You want to raise a well-behaved toddler, but that doesn’t mean you’d expect them to act like adults.

-But, when it comes to hitting the pets, pushing/ shoving a sibling, don’t tolerate this behavior even for a second.
+But, when it comes to hitting the pets and pushing/ shoving a sibling, don’t tolerate this behavior even for a second.

 Make Self-care a Priority